 In terms of mammals, squirrels, cats, boars and wild goats can all be spotted on the mountain.
 There are also some salamanders and vipers.

-For full details on the typical climate in Montserrat, take a look at our page on Montserrat Mountain.
+For details on the typical climate in Montserrat, take a look at our page on Montserrat Mountain.

 For specific information on the geology of Montserrat Mountain, including the geological origins of the mountain and the rock types, see the Guide to Montserrat Mountain page.

 Throughout Montserrat Natural Park there are four villages: Monistrol, El Bruc, Collbato and Marganell.
 Each of these villages offers, not just a place to stay, but also an area of architectural and historical interest.
 The villages' situations, sitting amongst the mountains, offer a very unique experience.